Teresa Chikaba: Biography

 Over time, Teresa gained recognition as a healer and a sister with prodigious religious gifts.
 The annuity bequeathed her in the marchioness’ will as well as donations from people who sought her prayers allowed her to gain ascendancy in the monastery among nuns who were only able to make their professions thanks to her financial help with their dowries.

 Teresa died on 6 December 1748.
 She was known for the care she gave to the poor, sick and down-hearted.
 Her acts of charity, her mystical experiences, and her fame as a healer or miracle worker moved her order soon after her death to commission two portraits of her for purposes of local veneration.
 At the same time, they initiated the process for her beatification, for which the Theatine priest Paniagua wrote first a funeral oration (Oración fúnebre en las Exequias de la Madre Sor Teresa Juliana de Santo Domingo, de feliz memoria, celebradas en el día nueve de enero en el Convento de Religiosas Dominicas, vulgo de la Penitencia, Salamanca, 1749) and later the full-length hagiography, that has been published also in English.
 Paniagua's Vida reveals a Catholic piety joined with religious practices retained among some peoples of African descent.
 Her cause for canonisation is being pursued.

+Sainthood

+The process of canonization for Chikaba started in 1997, granting her the title "Servant of God".
+The diocesan inquiry on the virtues was opened on 26 February 2001 (date of the first session) and was closed in 2003.
+On 17 February 2006 the juridical validity of the diocesan inquiry was recognized by the Dicastery of the Causes of Saints.
+The cause, now in the Roman phase, is still ongoing.